 Our specialist inquest representation service

 We provide a specialist Inquest advice and representation service for those families who have lost a loved one, and where the Coroner has decided that there is need for an Inquest.
-The service goes all the way from initial legal advice right through to representing you at an inquest hearing held anywhere in Wiltshire, Dorset, Hampshire, Berkshire, and Somerset.
+The service goes all the way from initial legal advice right through to representing you at an inquest hearing held anywhere in Wiltshire, Dorset, Hampshire, Berkshire, and Hampshire.